Set up your self-hosted model infrastructure

 <image>

-If you do not specify a file name, logs are streamed to the output.
+If you do not specify a filename, logs are streamed to the output and can also be managed using Docker logs.
+For more information, see the Docker Logs documentation.

-Additionally, the outputs of the AI Gateway execution can also be useful for debugging issues.
+Additionally, the outputs of the AI Gateway execution can help with debugging issues.
 To access them:

 • When using Docker: